vincenzojrs/DPAS-LAB-M1-CODES/README.md

 # KALI INSTALLATION:
-* Install [Parallels Desktop 17](https://www.parallels.com/it/) or more (30-day free trial, ~80€ after) or any other free virtualization software (not available by March 2022).
+* Install [Parallels Desktop 17](https://www.parallels.com/it/) or more (30-day free trial, ~80€ one lifetime payment) or any other free virtualization software (not available, march 2022).
 Download a [Kali ISO ARM64 “Bare Metal”](https://www.kali.org/get-kali/#kali-bare-metal) and [create a new VM from an ISO/Image file](https://kb.parallels.com/en/4729) (**not from Parallels installer, look for "Install from your source" in the previous link**) **OR**
 * [Create a bootable USB drive](https://www.kali.org/docs/usb/live-usb-install-with-mac/) with [Kali ISO ARM64 “Bare Metal”](https://www.kali.org/get-kali/#kali-bare-metal) version, empty USB +32GB needed.
 Everytime you need to run Kali, [plug the USB, turn on the Mac, keep pressing the power button until you access Recovery Mode](https://support.apple.com/it-it/HT201255).
-Choose to boot the system with the USB **OR**
+Choose to boot the system by the USB **OR**
 * [Dual boot installation using a Kali ISO ARM64 “Bare Metal”](https://www.kali.org/docs/installation/dual-boot-kali-with-mac/) **(PRO)**

-###### (about the last two options) Unfortunately, by March 2022, there are no Webex Client for Linux ARM64, so you won’t be able to install Webex.
-Moreover, Online Webex will require codecs which are not available for LinuxARM64: you’ll need to follow the lessons using another device.
+###### (about the last two options) Unfortunately there are no Webex Client for Linux ARM64, so you won’t be able to install Webex.
+Moreover, Online Webex will require codecs which are not available for LinuxARM64: you’ll need to follow the lessons using another device (march 2022).

-**THERE WILL BE SHOWN ONLY LABS WHOSE CODE IS DIFFERENT.
-IN LABS NOT SHOWN BELOW, THERE ARE NO DIFFERENCES WITH CODE PROVIDED BY THE PROFESSOR.
+**LAB LESSONS WHOSE CODE IS NOT DIFFERENT, WON'T BE LISTED BELOW.
 ALWAYS TRY TO RUN THE CODE PROVIDED BY THE PROFESSOR, FIRST.
 IF IT’S NOT WORKING, FOLLOW THIS GUIDE.**

 ## LAB: MITM
 ```bash